 Rosenborg Slot is a beautiful seventeenth-century castle.
-The entrance is 90 DKK, it is free if you have Copenhagen Card.
+The entrance is free if you have the Copenhagen Card.
 Don’t visit the interior: there is not much to see in the rooms and there are very few exhibits.
 Crown Jewels exhibit is very interesting.
 You can find it in the basement (there is another access).
 The gardens (Kongens Have) are amazing.
 They surround the castle and they are free!

 Visit the Marmorkirken (Marble Church), completed in 1894.
 The dome is reminiscent of St. Peter’s in Rome and it is amazing!
 Then go to the Amalienborg Palace where there is the changing of the guard, at 12 am.
 I’m not a fan of the Palace’s interior, because I’ve seen more beautiful European palaces and my favourite changing of the guard is in Athens.

 Little Mermaid‘s statue (Den Lille Havfrue), is the symbol of Copenhagen.
 It deserves some shots 🙂

 You can choose a restaurant from my list or sitting in one of the restaurants in the district of Christianshavn.